CoBrALab/optimized_antsMultivariateTemplateConstruction/README.md

       	--convergence: Convergence limit during registration calls (default: '1e-7') --float, --no-float: Use float instead of double for calculations (reduce memory requirements) (off by default) --fast, --no-fast: Run SyN registration with Mattes instead of CC (off by default)
       	--average-type: Type of averaging to apply during modelbuild.
-Can be one of: 'mean', 'median' and 'normmean' (default: 'normmean')
+Can be one of: 'mean', 'median', 'trimmed_mean' and 'huber' (default: 'mean')
+      	--average-norm, --no-average-norm: Whether to normalize each image by their mean before evaluating average. (off by default)
       	--rigid-update, --no-rigid-update: Include rigid component of transform when performing shape update on template (disable if template drifts in translation or orientation) (off by default)
       	--sharpen-type: Type of sharpening applied to average during modelbuild.
 Can be one of: 'none', 'laplacian' and 'unsharp' (default: 'unsharp')
       	--masks: File containing mask filenames, one file per line (no default)